Ivas-Wu/Checkout-Webapp/api/README.md

  5. Ensure the username is postgres (should also be default)
  6. Paste the password from the env file in.
  7. Save and you should be connected!
+ 8. Make sure you right click on the instance and disconnect when you are done using

 ### Using PGAdmin
 - They have pretty good docs, almost identical syntax to ECE356, there's just a UI now
 - Use the window on the left to selet the postgres database from inside the instance
 - To view the tables in a UI select Schemas -> Public -> Tables then select from there
 - A better way to do this is to just use Tools -> Query Tool from the top navbar, then just write the SQL you need in there (i.e. `SELECT * FROM users`)
+- Please disconnect when finished using, not a huge deal if you forget but remembering helps us not run up minutes

 ## Using Postman to Manually Call the API
 - Ensure the API is running